Making the most of APA: Citing Internet sources without getting into trouble.

 - The body of the paper (p.2 or 3) begins with the title shown in bold.

-- Citations for works by three or more authors are always shown as lead author et al.
+- Citations for works by three or more authors are always shown as lead author et al., such as: (Jenkins et al., 2018).

-- The References heading is in bold; issue numbers are now always included (but not italicized); shortened URLs or DOIs (through a service that maintains the full link, such as bit.ly or shortdoi.org) are acceptable, and DOI is only shown in url format; websites need not be labeled as “website” in brackets, a precise date is shown, if provided, and their title is shown in italic; book publisher locations (city, state) are no longer included.
+- The References heading is in bold; issue numbers are now always included (but not italicized); shortened URLs or DOIs (through a service that maintains the full link, such as bit.ly or shortdoi.org) are acceptable, and DOI is only shown in url format; websites need not be labeled as “website” in brackets, although a precise date is shown if provided, and their titles are shown in italic; book publisher locations (city, state) are no longer included.

 First, before I show examples, let me cover some basic rules concerning the references list:

-- If no author is identifiable, show the publisher as author (it may be a corporation, a nonprofit group, a political organization, an agency, etc.).
-If it’s a newsletter, use the title as the main identifying component (and a short version of the title in the in-text citation).
+- If no author is identifiable, and it appears to be an official publication from an organization, show the publisher as author (it may be a corporation, a nonprofit group, a political organization, an agency, etc.).
+If it’s not an official publication from an organization, use the title as the main identifying component followed by a period and then the date (and use a short 2- or 3-word version of the title in the in-text citation).
 For online sources that are missing information, see this very useful document from APA.

 - Titles of works are in lowercase except the first word, the first word of a subtitle (following a full colon), and proper nouns, which are all capitalized.
-Even if the original is all uppercase; in other words, ignore the case of the title as you see it on the book, the web page, or the periodical article, and follow this APA rule for capitalizations.
+Even if the original is all uppercase in its publication; in other words, ignore the case of the title as you see it on the book, the web page, or the periodical article, and follow this APA rule for capitalizations.

 - Titles of periodicals are capitalized throughout (except words like or, and, of…).
 For example, Journal of Personality and Social Psychology.

-- Treat web site page titles like the title of a journal article, not a journal or book (i.e., don’t capitalize throughout, and don’t italicize).
+- Web site page titles should be lowercase like article titles, not capitalized like a journal or book (i.e., don’t capitalize throughout), but italicized.

 - The reference begins flush with the left margin and is thereafter indented about ½ inch on each subsequent line.
 All references should use this “hanging indent” style, which you see in the reference sections of publications that follow APA style.
 Learn how to set these up in your word processors; do not rely on carriage returns and spacing or tab stops – set the paragraph alignment to do it right as you write.